ipa320/cob_calibration/readme.md

  The results will be stored in the calibration file specified in the "camera.yaml" configuration file.

- This step should take approximately 3 Minutes.
+ This step should take approximately 3 minutes.

  For robots with only one calibrated camera this step is not required.